guilherme096/data-sync/README.md

 ## Overview

-Simple setup for Trino to connect to multiple databases (PostgreSQL and MySQL) and perform cross-database queries
+Simple setup for Trino to connect to multiple databases (PostgreSQL, MySQL, and MongoDB) and perform cross-database queries

 ## How to use